 On the rising of Sirius Egyptians knew it would soon be time for the flooding.
 This Flooding the Ethiopian dictator Menese Zenawie will be soon stopping.
 The seasonal flooding of the Nile is all the Egyptian life and the Zodiac as a center of the Earth is interwoven.
 The Twelve stars and the signs are also marked by the seasonal flow of the Nile river.
 Melese Zenawie the New Pharaoh of Ethiopia will be soon stopping draining Bahr al-Azraq the only source of the fertility and soil for livelihood for Egypt.
 87 % of the Nile rises from Ethiopian high lands.

-River Ruvyironza in Burundi is the ultimate source of the Nile, it changes it flows to Kagera River.
-Kagera follows northern Rwanda northward, connects the three countries the Great Lake Rwanda, Uganda and Tanzania slowly drains to Lake Victoria.
-When it comes from lake Victoria it changes its name to whit Nile and e flows generally north of Uganda and into Sudan and meets its tween Blue Nile known also Abay in Ethiopia or Bahr al-Azraq at Khartoum.
+River Ruvyironza in When it comes from lake Victoria it changes its name to whit Nile and e flows generally north of and into and meets its tween Blue Nile known also Abay in Ethiopia or Bahr al-Azraq at Khartoum.
 Rising from the Abyssinian highlands travels 1529 km (950 mi) from Lake T’ana at the altitude of 2,150 m (7,054 ft) above sea level.
-From the confluence of the White and Blue Nile, the river continues to flow northwards into Egypt and on to the Mediterranean Sea.
-From its source Ruvyironza River it is 6671 km (4145 mi) long making the Nile river basin has an area of more than 3,349,000 sq km (1,293,049 sq mi).
+From the confluence of the White and Blue Nile, the river continues to flow northwards into and on to the Mediterranean Sea.
+From its source Ruvyironza River it is 6671 km (4145 mi) long making the Nile river basin has an area of more than 3,349,000 sq km (1,293,049 sq mi).is the ultimate source of the Nile, it changes it flows to Kagera River.
+Kagera follows northern northward, connects the three countries the Great Lake , and slowly drains to Lake Victoria.

 The Nile Cities like Cairo, Gondokoro, Khartoum, Aswan, Thebes/Luxor, Karnak, and the town of Alexandria lies near the Rozeta branch will soon short of sweet water to drink because the new megalomaniac Dictator Melese Zenawie once supported by Egypt during his struggle, will control the flow.